-Web-based Resources for Educators at the American Geographical Society Library
+Check out our Web-based Resources for Educators at the American Geographical Society Library made by K12 teachers.

 In this unit, students will analyze maps of their homelands from the AGSL Digital Collections dated as recently as 2018 to as far back as 1721.
 Specifically, students will use three pre-selected maps that include their home countries’ region.
 After